 - 3 dried Kashmiri chillies

 - Heat a small heavy based frying pan over a medium heat and add the uncooked rice and shake it around until it is a golden colour.
 Tip it into a small bowl and leave until it is cool.

 - Mix the rice with the spices, except the turmeric and grind them until they form a powder

 Sri Lankan ‘White’ Pumpkin Curry

-The Queensland Blue Squash was perfect for this curry, it has a lovely firm texture, but I guess any good squash or butternut with a similar firm texture would work, the only thing I would say for certain is that I’d avoid using the stringy types of squash.
-In the original recipe the skin of the pumpkin is left on, I tend to peel it off, but it’s good either way.
+The Queensland Blue Squash was perfect for this curry, it has a lovely firm texture, but any good squash or butternut with a similar firm texture would work, the only thing I would say for certain is that I’d avoid using the stringy types of squash.
+In the original recipe the skin of the pumpkin is left on, I tend to peel it off.
 The recipe calls for Pandan leaves, which I find difficult to buy here on the South coast, so if I’m ever in London I will pick up some and freeze them, or I simply leave them out of the recipe.
 I also add a generous squeeze of fresh lime or lemon – it gives it a bit of zing, and helps cut through the richness and sweetness of the coconut milk.
 The recipe calls for lots of chillies, Sri Lankan food is famously hot, now I don’t have the equivalent of an asbestos tongue/palette but find that the number of chillies used is OK, as the coconut milk seems to take any extreme heat out of the chillies.

 - 750g piece of pumpkin or squash

 - 4 x 2.5cm pieces of pandan leaf